Bookkeeping vs Accounting: What’s the Difference?

 Why My Count Solutions?

 My Count Solutions is handled by talented accountants, bookkeepers, and CPAs that provide an affordable service for managing your business.
 It also provides financial consultation, as well as helps in running your business smoothly without having to stress about taxes.
 It provides you with the option of remote bookkeeping and also provides tax preparation services, audit representation services, and payroll services, making the accounting process easy and efficient for any business.

 Bookkeepers and accountants help in keeping the records organized and making the best of those records by using them to make better decisions for the company.
-They are very essential parts of the same coin, i.e a business.
+They are very essential parts of the same coin, i.e. a business.